FJortay/DICS-Collaborative-Management/README.md

 ## DICS Collaborative Management
-Design of a co-management system on decentralized network, enhanced by AI
+Design of a co-management system on a decentralized network, enhanced by AI

 - [1.
 Summary](#1-summary)
 - [2.
 How AI can streamline DICS](#2-how-ai-can-streamline-dics)